rmacduff/dmcnicks-mandrill/README.md

     }
 ```

-You can specify a mailer if you know what is running on the node:
+And you can specify a mailer if you know what is running on the node:

 ```puppet
     class { "mandrill":